isikyus/defenders-of-kathrakopolis/README.md

 Furthermore, I'm blanket allowing clerics of abstract ideals; they can take whatever domains, favoured weapons, etc. suit the concept.
-(Although I do reserve the right to reject alignmment-incompatible combinations, or things that turn out to be hugely broken.)
+(Although I do reserve the right to reject alignment-incompatible combinations, or things that turn out to be hugely broken.)
 Deity-specific feats, traits, etc. are more of a problem;
 talk to me if you want to take one of those.